 2017 WINNER - NICKY WINDER

-Nicky Winder is the fifth winner of the annual Mogford Prize for Food and Drink Writing.
+Nicky Winder was the fifth winner of the annual Mogford Prize for Food and Drink Writing.
 Her story story ‘Bait’ was selected from more than 1,000 entries from across the globe, including stories from China, Russia, Trinidad and Tobago, Macedonia, Croatia, Poland, South Africa, Argentina and Surinam.
-Jeremy Mogford, sponsor of the prize, presented Nicky with a cheque for £10,000 and an engraved award at the Mogford Prize party held at Quod Restaurant & Bar in Oxford on Wednesday 29th March..
+Jeremy Mogford, sponsor of the prize, presented Nicky with a cheque for £10,000 and an engraved award at the Mogford Prize party held at Quod Restaurant & Bar in Oxford.

 2016 WINNER - MARTIN PEVSNER